-In some cases, such as in people with severe concussion symptoms that are getting worse, a computed tomography (CT) or magnetic resonance (MRI) scan may be used to check for bleeding or swelling in the brain and for skull fractures.
+In some cases, such as in people with severe concussion symptoms that are getting worse, a computed tomography (CT) or magnetic resonance (MRI) scan may be used to check for bleeding or swelling in the brain and skull fractures.

 Careful monitoring (usually for 48 hours) may be required after a concussion to ensure symptoms don’t get worse or because the symptoms of concussion could indicate brain-related bleeding.

 Rest is important because it helps the brain to recover from a concussion.
 This may include limiting physical activities and mental activities that involve a lot of concentration, such as studying, computer work, or video games.
 These activities may exacerbate concussion symptoms such as headache or tiredness.